Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

   - Have Docker installed on your machine - see [here](https://www.docker.com/docker-mac)
   - Have Docker Compose installed on your machine.
 Docker for Mac comes with it so you probably won't need to do anything extra.
 You can check with `docker-compose -v`.
 If you don't have it, go [here](https://docs.docker.com/compose/install/)
+  - Have a `.envrc` file in the root of your credentials repo which sets your AWS profile to your sops profile.
+Probably something like `AWS_PROFILE=sops`.
+Check in `~/.aws/config` if you're not sure.
+This step isn't strictly necessary to get all the containers up and running, but functional tests will fail whenever trying to send an email if you don't do it.
   - Have a database dump that you want to use.
 The most up to date you can get your hands on the better.
 This is the data you're going to be running tests against so it should have all frameworks up to date.
-  - In the root of the functional tests repo create a directory called sql and place your database dump in there.
-Make sure the dump has an `.sql` suffix.
+  - In the root of the functional tests repo create a directory called `sql` and place your database dump in there.
+  - Rename your dump to `database_dump`.
+This needs to be exact - no suffix!
   - Execute `$ make docker-up`
   - Enter your AWS MFA code when prompted.
   - If this is the first time you've run this command, the Postgres image will need to import the data from the dump.
 This will take a minute or two.
 When it's done, the apps will load, beginning with the api.
 When the logs in your terminal have calmed down and tell you that frontend apps have spawned uWSGI workers, move on.